 14 Best Container Security Tools (2026)

 Compare 14 container security tools for 2026.
-Image vulnerability scanning, Kubernetes security, and runtime threat detection.
-9 are free and open-source.
+Image scanning, Kubernetes security, and runtime threat detection.
+9 are open-source.

-- We compared 14 container security tools — 9 fully open-source, 2 freemium, and 3 commercial.
+- I compared 14 container security tools — 9 fully open-source, 2 freemium, and 3 commercial.

 - Container security covers three pillars: image vulnerability scanning (find CVEs before deployment), runtime threat detection (catch attacks in production), and Kubernetes security posture (audit cluster configuration).